hemmingson/component-diary/molecules/molecules.md

 ## form

 - asteroid
-  - a range input override slider with output
+  - a range input base slider with output